langest/tmsj/README.md

-lmsj - Learn me some Japanese
+tmsj - Teach me some Japanese
 =============================

 A simple go program that parses a json for words or phrases you want to learn and outputs them into stdout.